0

 Introduction

-There are many species of dwarf shrimp on the market today, with a staggering number of different color variants and color patterns.
-Some species have become very prolific in the hobby such as the ubiquitous and easy to care for Cherry shrimp "Neocaridina davidi", while there are other species with more specific requirements such Crystal red shrimp "Caridina Cantonensis" and Sulawesi shrimp "various Caridiana species".
+There are many species of dwarf shrimp on the market today, with a dizzying number of different colour variations and patterns.
+Some species have become very popular in the hobby, such as the ubiquitous and easy to care for Cherry Shrimp "Neocaridina davidi", while there are other species with more specific requirements, such as Crystal Red Shrimp "Caridina Cantonensis" and Sulawesi Shrimp.

-These shrimps are non-aggressive towards fish and their striking colors stand out in planted tanks.
+These shrimp are non-aggressive to other fish and their striking colours make them stand out in planted tanks.
 They also provide a visual treat as they forage for algae and detritus on plants and hardscape.
-While it may be difficult to observe such shrimp in the wild due to their small size, the aquarium provides the perfect setting for scrutinizing them up close.
+While it may be difficult to observe these shrimp in the wild due to their small size, the aquarium provides the perfect setting to study them up close.

-Dwarf shrimps are scavengers that feed off organic detritus, algae and micro organisms.
-However, if you have a dead fish in the tank or uneaten fish food, they will also gather and attempt to consume it.
+Dwarf shrimp are scavengers that feed on organic detritus, algae and micro-organisms.
+However, if you have a dead fish or uneaten fish food in the tank, they will also gather it up and try to consume it.
 In planted tanks, they perform the useful functions of breaking down organic waste and dead leaves and consuming algae.

 Pros